clear-code/libreoffice-export-all-to-csv/README.md

 It converts given files to CSV files.
 All CSV files are placed to the working directory.

-This is very similar to `ssconvert` (a part of [Gnumeric](http://www.gnumeric.org/)), except names of exported CSV files. `ssconvert -S input.ods output.csv` also converts all worksheets to separate numbered CSV files.
+This is very similar to `ssconvert` (a part of [Gnumeric](http://www.gnumeric.org/)). `ssconvert -S input.ods output.%s.csv` also converts all worksheets to separate CSV files with worksheet name.
 If you don't worry to install Gnumeric, try it also!

 ### `odscat`